Fractons, symmetric gauge fields and geometry: Discussion

 \section{Discussion}

 We have given a geometric interpretation to the symmetry group associated to the conservation of charge and dipole charge.
-In this picture the group is associated with a $2n+2$ dimensional space with the actual physical space-time of dimension $n+1$ understood as a hypersurface embedded in the larger space.
-The Nambu-Goldstone mode $\phi(t,\mathbf x)$ appearing in the system when the symmetry is spontaneously broken is the breathing modes of the physical space inside the larger one.
-The advantage of that picture, is that allow us to construct consistently a gauge theory associated to the symmetry under discussion, in either flat or curved space-time.
-Our results, explain the incompatibility of the fractonic symmetry with space curvature, since a fully invariant theory requires a Stueckelberg field.
+In this picture the group is associated with a $2n+2$ dimensional space with the actual physical spacetime of dimension $n+1$ contained in the larger space.
+The Nambu-Goldstone mode $\phi( x)$ appearing in the system can be understood as the breathing mode of the physical space inside the larger one.
+The advantage of that picture is that it allows us to construct consistently a gauge theory associated to the symmetry under discussion, in either flat or curved spacetime.
+Our results explain the incompatibility of the fractonic symmetry with spatial curvature, since a fully invariant theory requires a Stueckelberg field.
 Therefore, we conclude that a fractonic system on a curved manifold will generically suffer spontaneous symmetry breaking due to curvature effects.
 This analysis pave the road for a more systematic analysis of theories preserving charges and their corresponding higher moments.
-In addition, it may help in the construction of low energy effective fracton theories, because it provides a receipe to construct diffeomorphism and 'gauge' invariant actions.
+In addition, it may help with the construction of low-energy effective fracton theories, because it provides a recipe to construct diffeomorphism and "gauge" invariant actions.
 Invariance will allow to derive covariant Ward identities for fracton charge, energy and momentum conservation.
 For instance, understanding how to couple the class of fractonic theories considered here to curved backgrounds, and the knowledge of the corresponding Ward identities could be fundamental to systematically construct fracton partition functions and in general hydrodynamics theories \cite{Banerjee:2012iz,Haehl_2015,Jensen,Glorioso}.

-The geometric interpretation given in this paper, to the gauge fields, could clarify the issues emerging when trying to minimally couple matter fields to them.
-Our proposal strongly suggest that the realization of the symmetry on charged fields could not be the currently used $\psi\to e^{i(\lambda+\beta_a x^a)}\psi$.
-In general, a field does not need to transform with unitary representations of the symmetry group.
-If the transformations keep the space-time points fixed, the necessary condition is a finite dimensional representation.

-In the context of elasticity, this construction may help in going beyond the current fractons/elasticity duality \cite{pretko2019crystal}.
+In the context of elasticity, this construction may help going beyond the current fractons/elasticity duality \cite{pretko2019crystal}.
 In fact, it would be interesting to explore within our geometric context the recently proposed generalization of such duality to the case of quasi-crystals \cite{Surowka:2021ved}.